 Firstly, research has shown that employees who feel valued are more committed to an organisation, and experience less withdrawal from their role.
 They also report improved job satisfaction, mood, and wellbeing.

 Secondly, this has a direct and powerful effect on your bottom line.
 It is in the interest of your company to take care of your people.
 Jacob Morgan, the author of The Employee Experience Advantage, showed in one study that organisations he classed as “experiential” out-performed their rivals in average profits by a factor of four, had double the average revenues, and improved employee retention by 40%.

-“But what do I have to do to get my organisation to be classed as experiential?” we hear you ask.
+“What do I have to do to get my organisation to be classed as experiential?” we hear you ask.
 It is quite simple really.
 The most effective way of motivating employees is remembering that they are just people.
 Take a human-centric approach to your workplace culture and you can’t really go wrong.
-For starters, being authentically and genuinely interested in your employees’ health, wellbeing, and personal needs and development are sure-fire ways to put you in their good books and make them fall in love with their workplace.
-But more on that below.
+For starters, being authentically and genuinely interested in your employees’ health, wellbeing and personal needs and development are sure-fire ways to put you in their good books and make them fall in love with their workplace.

 1. Culture over strategy

 Successful employee experience really comes down to putting culture above strategy.
 There is a saying in the industry – “culture eats strategy for breakfast”.
 What that means is the real determinant in your business’s success isn’t your revenue, it is your team and the culture you create for them.